betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 #### Publication date: May 27, 2020

+1-2 sentence summary goes here -- 'deck' text that what will appear in the BSSw.digest intro and at the start of the article to entice people to read.

+### Planning to handle inevitable mistakes

-We have this romanticized notion of craftspeople and artisans as skillful creators striving for perfection, every time.
-That may of course be misplaced, but at least historically, becoming a master stonemason, master carpenter, or master metal maker was a serious undertaking in my country of origin, Germany: it required three years
+We tend to have a romanticized notion of craftspeople and artisans as skillful creators striving for perfection, every time.
+That perception may of course be misplaced, but at least historically, becoming a master stonemason, master carpenter, or master metal maker was a serious undertaking in my country of origin, Germany: it required three years